let-me-cook/SillyTavern-Roadway/readme.md

 Well, if you have [Guided Generations](https://github.com/Samueras/Guided-Generations) extension, I suggest using _Impersonate_ with copy-pasted action.

->Don't let me copy/paste.
-I want to click buttons, I WANT INTERACTIVITY.

-Step by step.
-Currently, ST backend is not ready for this.

 >So is this just a simple LLM request?

 Yes.
 You can do the same thing with: